 He just got pissed and said a few saintly words to me and hung up.

 I think a lot of people would be falling for such scams, and in this case, the caller was a pro.
 He was doing this may be the 100th time, and when you do something too many times, you get better and better.

 I reported the incident to Paytm on Twitter, and they have not done anything so far, not even replied.

 Prevent UPI and Payment Frauds on Paytm, Google Pay

 Digital payments are convenient, but considering the general population's experience and training about the risks and frauds in digital transactions, these can cause financial loss.

 A lot of people fall for such theatrics; even the new Netflix serial Jamatra throughs light on the growing menace of banking and digital frauds in India.

-There are some measures like setting a limit on the daily amount of transactions, the number of transactions, maximum transfer limits on credit cards and wallets.
+There are some measures like setting a limit on the daily amount of transactions, the number of transactions, and maximum transfer limits on credit cards and wallets.
 But they are never emphasized by these companies.

-Everyone is busy in selling and making more money.
+Everyone is busy selling and making more money.
 No one is educating the new users in the system who can become sitting ducks for these scammers.

-There is a lot more effort required on behalf of these organizations to keep the end users protected and safe.
+There is a lot more effort required on behalf of these organizations to keep the end-users protected and safe.